-Perhaps more than any other Fort Collins planning project to date, community input influenced the content of the Downtown Plan.
+Perhaps more than any other Fort Collins planning content of the Downtown Plan.
 It captures the results of a wide-ranging, 18-month conversation involving thousands of residents, business owners, representatives of various interests and visitors.
-The issues and priorities identified in the Plan directly reflect what community members had to say.
-Engagement techniques included traditional methods such as focus groups and public workshops as well as more innovative grassroots efforts, such as text message surveys and interactive booths at community festivals and events.
+The issues and priorities booths at community festivals and events.